SharePoint Server 2013 known issues

 Please refer to the provided End-User License Agreement for license information.

 The following list contains important facts about SharePoint Server 2013 and Microsoft SharePoint Designer 2013.
-To see other related 2013 known issue articles, click SharePoint Foundation known issues or SharePoint Online known issues.
+To see other related 2013 known issue articles, click SharePoint Foundation known issues.

 What products have issues?